-Limitations and common traits of a hip replacement
+Limitations and common traits of a knee replacement

-- Your new hip is an artificial hip and may never feel as good as a natural, healthy hip.
-It may never feel entirely normal, but you will grow accustomed to it. - Remember that it can take between 18-24 months for your new hip to be at its best.
+- Your new knee is an artificial knee and will never feel as good as a natural, healthy knee.
+It may never feel entirely normal, but you will grow accustomed to it. - Some swelling may remain with you indefinitely, especially following activity. - It is normal to hear or feel a clunk or click from your knee.
+This is the sensation of the knee components coming into contact with each other. - A patch of numb skin over the outside of your knee is normal. - Sometimes knee replacements can be more sensitive or uncomfortable in cold weather. - Remember that it can take between 18-24 months for your new knee to be at its best.